Managing Director, Global Co-Head, Risk & Quantitative Analysis,

 Giuliano De Rossi

-Giuliano De Rossi heads the European Quantitative Research team at Macquarie based in London.
+Giuliano De Rossi until recently was a head of European Quantitative Research team at Macquarie.
 He joined from PIMCO where he was an analyst in the Credit and Equity Analytics and Asset Allocation teams.
 Prior to this he worked for six years in the Quant research team at UBS.
 He has a PhD in economics from Cambridge University, and worked for three years as a college lecturer in economics at Cambridge before joining the finance industry on a full-time basis.

 Giuliano's Masters degree is from the LSE and his first degree is from Bocconi University in Milan.
 He has worked on a wide range of topics, including pairs trading, low volatility, the tracking error of global ETFs, cross asset strategies, downside risk and text mining.
 His academic research has been published in the Journal of Econometrics and the Journal of Empirical Finance.